 Q.): Is there cell phone signal at the festival location?

-A.): Usually not.
-Our Haven is located in a deeply rural area in a valley, and cell phones rarely work on the main field.
-Some cell phone service providers are more likely to have signal at the festival location than others, and occasionally cell phone signal is stronger in the High Pasture.
-The most reliable place for celluar phone service near Our Haven is at the turn off of North Hillham Road onto Spencer Hollow Road.
+A.): Depends on the carrier.
+Camp Midian is located in a deeply rural area and cell phones sometimes work on the main field.
+Some cell phone service providers are more likely to have signal at the festival location than others, and occasionally cell phone signal is stronger in the parking area.

 Q): What is the weather like at the festival?